 Recovery from an Earlier Injury

 Those who have suffered from an injury earlier should deeply focus on this point.
-If you went through an accident or an unfortunate event that caused you any sort of physical harm, you should consult a doctor before hopping on a treadmill, lifting weights, or any other form of physical exertion.
+If you went through an accident or an unfortunate event that caused you any sort of physical harm, you should consult a doctor or physical therapist before hopping on a treadmill, doing strength training, lifting weights, or any other form of physical exertion.

 This is because if your body has still not recovered from previous trauma, then exercising those muscles will only worsen the pain and injury.
 It may lead to more damage and long-term injury.
 Some people might not be aware of their internal injuries or tissue damage.
 Taking up heavy forms of exercise or running a mile on a treadmill will worsen that internal injury.

-Therefore, before starting any exercise, consult your doctor, and complete your treatment so you can fully heal your body and then begin your exercise journey.
+Therefore, before starting any exercise, consult your doctor to do a thorough evaluation, and complete your treatment so you can fully heal your body and then begin your exercise journey.

 Warm-Up and Cool Down